hanyangl5/horizon/horizon/tools/HSLCompiler/readme.md

 ### Shader Resource Binding in Horizon

 Previously I adopt FSL as shading language for cross platform usage.
-FSL expose the update frequency and binding/registor when declare shader resources.
+FSL expose the update frequency and binding/register when declare shader resources.

-compared with reflect layout from compiled shaders (spirv and dxil), I thinks its better to parse the shader source file directly,
+compared with reflect pipeline layout / root signature from compiled shaders (spirv and dxil), I thinks its better to parse the shader source file directly,

-so a .dsl layout file are generated after shader compiled
+so a .rsd file are generated after shader compiled